 Stronger Research for Healthier Mothers and Babies

 The Australian Centre for Perinatal Science (ACPS) brings together multidisciplinary research groups within the perinatal field that exist within the faculties, schools and affiliated institutes of UNSW and beyond, including many from Royal Hospital for Women, South Eastern Sydney Local Health District and South Eastern Area Laboratory Services.

 ACPS researchers are driven by a shared desire to make scientific discoveries that will improve outcomes for mothers and their families during the perinatal period, the period from pregnancy to the first year postpartum.
 These researchers work in partnership with clinicians, midwives, nurses, health professionals, health policy decision makers, individuals and their communities, to provide leadership in innovative, dynamic perinatal research.

-ACPS will make a difference to the wellbeing of pregnant women and their babies
+ACPS will make a difference to the wellbeing of pregnant women and their babies by:

 - improving the infrastructure for high quality, timely and relevant perinatal research

 - encouraging collaborative and cross disciplinary programs of perinatal research